KomengTech/language-getx/README.md

   };
 }
 </code></pre>
-### Adding additional tranlation model
+### Adding additional translation model
-To add another label model you can add the model in the locale_model.dart file.
+To add another label model you can add the model in the **locale_model.dart** file.
 For example adding a labels home model:
 <pre lang="javascript"><code>
 locale_model.dart